-Only feed cashews to your parrot in moderate amounts.
-They can be offered in their raw, unsalted form.
-You can also soak cashew nuts in water to reduce the amount of phytic acid in them.
+Cashews contain healthy oils.
+Only offer a small number of cashews to your parrot in raw, unsalted form.
+You can also soak cashew nuts in water to reduce the amount of phytic acid.

 Can Parrots Eat Monkey Nuts?

 This is due to the presence of Aflatoxin, which is toxic to the liver.
-Roasting peanuts reduces the amount of Aflatoxin, but peanuts should still be given in moderation, as it doesn’t remove the presence entirely.
+Roasting peanuts slightly reduces the amount of Aflatoxin, but it doesn’t remove the presence entirely.

 - B vitamins

 Peanuts are high in calories and can lead to obesity in parrots.
-3-5 peanuts once or twice a week will suffice.
+3-5 peanuts 1-2 a week will suffice.

 Can Parrots Eat Brazil Nuts?

 This nut is known for its buttery texture, so it’s tasty when eaten raw.
-What’s more, Brazil nuts are safe to feed to your parrot.
-It’ll likely prefer the robust taste and silky exterior of Brazil nuts over other nuts.
+Parrots will likely prefer Brazil nuts’ robust taste and silky exterior over the alternatives.

 Brazil nuts are good for parrots.
-Of the nuts on this list, they contain the highest levels of magnesium.
+Of the nuts on this list, they contain the highest magnesium level.
 This plays an important role in: